Dragon Age: Awakening

 Among the extensions, the only fully fledged expansion is Awakening, bringing fifteen or so hours of fresh gameplay for seasoned, high-level characters, a number of new skills, talents and character specializations, and a wealth of new items.
 The story is set right after the end of DAO, and you may play your character from the main DAO campaign, or create a new one.
 In the former case, all the choices you made in the main campaign will be properly acknowledged and referenced, except the various endings, of which only one has made it into the official canon.
 A somewhat costly option to “respecialize” one or more members of your party allows you to redistribute their learning points, changing their attributes and abilities within the loose restrictions of their class (mage, warrior or rogue).

 Awakening plays the role of an extended epilogue to the main campaign and features several characters who you encountered in DAO, one of who you may recruit into your party.
-The story is about cleaning the remnants of the Darkspawn army which scattered in disarray after the Blight was ended, but quite the way they were expected to.
+The story is about cleaning the remnants of the Darkspawn army which scattered in disarray after the Blight was ended, but not quite the way they were expected to.
 The plot is tightly connected to the theme and characters of “The Calling”, a novel by D. Gaider (the lead writer of both DAO and Awakening), set many years before the Blight and detailing how it has come to start, so the players who have read the novel are rewarded with a deeper understanding of events and their ramifications.

 It was perhaps unrealistic to expect from the expansion the same high quality of storytelling and characterization the main game had, given its prohibitively short duration.
 Little of the atmosphere pregnant with desperation and built on high emotional stakes made into Awakening, which ultimately failed to produce any significant response in me.
 It’s not a critique aimed at the writing, which every fan will find familiar – it’s a critique of the amount of content compressed into too short a game.
 I literally didn’t have enough time to get to know all the party members, and unlocked the personal quests for only three out of six.
 The accelerated approval system, allowing you to harness excessive amounts of sympathy through conversations and favors of marginal importance throws a sad shadow on the impressive companion management system of DAO.
 In these two aspects, story and characters, I judge that Awakening bit off more than it could chew, attempting to compress ideas and concepts worth the many hours of gameplay DAO had into a space of a few hours you are expected to devote to non-combat activities.